devhliu/wrt-project/ray_analytic/README.md

 ## General description

-This program computes ray transforms in 3D of analytic functions whose prototype should be realized in "test_function.c".
+This program computes ray transforms in 3D of a function which realized by an analytic expression in a separate file.
 File "test_function.c" contains a template of such realization.
-Note that only the function with name "test_function" will be used for computations.
-After realizaiton of your test function you have to be compiled the code so you can run it.

-**IMPORTANT:** This program computes ray transforms not for all rays in 3D, but accordingly to a slice-by-slice scheme.
+**IMPORTANT:** This program computes ray transforms not for all rays in 3D, but for the slice-by-slice scheme.
-It means that support of the test-function is sliced into a finite set of planes parallel to XY and in each plane the ray transforms are computed.
+It means that support of the test-function is sliced into by set of planes parallel to XY and in each plane ray transforms are computed.
+Hence, the data is parametrized by the triple (z, s, $\phi$)

 For each such plane ray transforms are computed for rays with uniformly distributed directions and shifts (in the plane).
 The output is stored in a CSV file, where the data is ordered as follows:
  > [z coordinate of slice], [shift in the plane], [polar angle in the plane], [value of the ray transform]